 Our work has one goal: to increase the technical intuition of civil society so they can strategically use data and technology to increase their impact.
 Since our inception in 2011, we have worked with hundreds of partners – from large NGOS to smaller national-level initiatives – on hundreds of projects.
 You can read more about our work on our blog.

-If this sounds like your kind of team, you can learn more about working with us on this page.
+If this sounds like your kind of team, you can learn more about working with us on this page and on our application process FAQ (frequently asked questions) page.

 WHO WE LOOK FOR